Consider breaking a large test up into smaller tests.

 By default, grades for automatically graded tests are shown to students after their submissions.
 If you do not want to show grades and/or feedback:

-Also/or uncheck all items under Test Options > “Show test results and feedback to students” (Blackboard Help).
+Also/or uncheck all items under Test Options > “Show test results and feedback to students” (Blackboard Help: Results and feedback options).

 Please note that if a test consists of both automatically graded questions (e.g. MC) and manually graded questions (e.g. Essay), the grade would be shown as “Needs Grading” after the submission, manual grading of the test is required.